How to Apply for the SRRV in the Philippines: Requirements, Process, and What to Expect

 Step 6: Pre-Evaluation, Review, and BI Endorsement

 Once accepted, use the longer published applicant timeline for planning.
-PRA's August 2025 expanded-program guidance says the processing period is 30 to 45 working days from receipt of complete documentary requirements and that all applicants must be physically present in the Philippines throughout the process.
+PRA's August 2025 expanded-program guidance says the processing period is 30 to 45 working days from receipt of complete documents, and that all applicants must be physically present in the Philippines throughout the process.
 A separate PRA processing document lists a 10-working-day head-office turnaround, but that same document says BI processing is not included.
 Treat the 10-day figure as an internal service benchmark, not the practical planning figure for applicants.

 The applicant must be present for the Oath of Affirmation with the PRA, after which the SRRV ID card and stamped passport are released.
-This final step requires physical attendance — it cannot be completed by a representative.
+This final step requires physical attendance.
+It cannot be completed by a representative.

 What the Deposit Actually Means — and What Happens to It

-This is one of the most misunderstood aspects of the SRRV.
 The deposit is not a fee paid to the government.
 It is your money, held in a time deposit account at a PRA-accredited bank, earning interest that belongs to you.

-Conversion to investment: After the SRRV is issued, SRRV Classic holders can redirect the deposit into qualifying investments — most commonly, a condominium purchase or a long-term lease on a property.
+Conversion to investment: After the SRRV is issued, SRRV Classic holders can redirect the deposit into qualifying investments, most commonly a condominium purchase or a long-term lease on a property.
 The conversion is not automatic; it requires a separate process with the PRA and the bank.
 The deposit must remain in the SRRV account until the conversion conditions are met and approved.

 What happens if you exit the programme: If an SRRV holder later decides to leave the Philippines permanently and cancel their visa, the deposit is returned.
 The process requires PRA clearance, surrender of the SRRV ID card, and confirmation that there are no outstanding obligations.
-Early withdrawal before the conditions for conversion are met affects visa status.

 Fees and Ongoing Costs